Jack Jersey

-Jack (Willem) de Nijs, artist name Jack Jersey (18 July 1941 — 26 May 1997), was a Dutch singer, composer, arranger, lyricist and record producer of light music (popular music) who worked for national and international artists.
+Jack (Willem) de Nijs, artist name Jack Jersey® (18 July 1941 – 26 May 1997), was a Dutch singer, composer, arranger, lyricist and record producer of light music (popular music) who worked for national and international artists.
 He had his own production company, J.R.
 (Jeetzi-Rah) which means "Creation" / "Creational world" in Hebrew.
 He discovered artists such as André Moss, Nick MacKenzie and Frank & Mirella.

 During his life, Jack de Nijs and the artists he represented were good for selling more than twenty million records.

 Biography

 The first years

-Jack de Nijs was born in 1941 at Tjimahi in West Java, Indonesia.
+Jack de Nijs® was born in 1941 at Tjimahi in West Java, Indonesia.
 At the age of seven he received a Ukulele as a present, and was soon allowed to play in the local village band.
 At a young age he showed talent as a musician and composer.
 In 1951 the family moved to the Netherlands, where he came into contact with a different life and music style.
 During high school he started his first band, named The Dixie Stampers, with jazz and dixieland music.

 After leaving high school, he went to a college for Higher Hotel Management in Maastricht.
-Here he formed his second band, a quartet known as The Four Sweeters and afterwards he continued in Jack and Woody.
+Here he formed his second band, a quartet known as The Four Sweeters and afterwards he continued in Jack & Woody.
 All together they released more than ten records.
-None of them were successful though.
+According to the record company Bovema/EMI the song called Paulette of Jack & Woody climbed to the top in the charts of Singapore and also in Peru.
+The Four Sweeters with the song I'll be lonely became a success in Belgium.

-Then he became the lead singer of The Losers, from 1964 to 1967.
+After Jack & Woody he became the lead singer of The Losers, from 1964 to 1967.
 They were signed by CNR that promoted them and some other bands as Beat from Holland.
 In 1965 their first single Since You're Gone / Mexico was released.
 Only the first, however, is a beat song.
 The second is a cover version of Elvis Presley from his film Fun in Acapulco (1963).
 It was written by the Peruvian composer Francis Lopez.
-Over there, in Peru, this song became a number #1 hit.
+Over there, in Peru, this song became a number No. 1 hit.

 After receiving his diploma for Higher Hotel Management (BBA), Jersey gave up his aspiration to make a success of the music business.
 In the meantime he married Ella and started to work for a multinational.